bobgreenshields/rivers-of-blood-faq/docs/checklist.md

 - give them a name
 - choose equipment
 - choose the spells that you are most likely to be using
+- if you are a spellcaster and using a focus let me know what it is and how you use it
 - let me know if you have any feats or other features

 ## Fill in a character sheet